by Crystal Nichols

 My car chattered down yet another Monument washboard road, and then I saw it.
 Large dark green letters on a stark white background, and two words that read: No Monument.
 I always felt a twinge of mixed emotions when I saw those signs opposing the Monument’s existence.
 I could never quite place the feeling that bubbled up.
 Maybe it was sadness that some people were not in support of the protection of such a special place, or a feeling of guilt that the film I was working to create was intentionally avoiding the impact of human intrusion.
 I left the sign behind me, shrinking in the rearview window, but those complicated feelings lingered as I set out for another day documenting the Cascade-Siskiyou National Monument (CSNM).

 The CSNM is located in southern Oregon and extends into northern California.
-At 170,000 total acres, the monument is a mosaic of public and private land, and 114,000 of those acres being public land.
+The Monument covers 114,000 acres of public land.
 Its mixed habitat and species diversity is mirrored by the mixed opinions harbored by locals that live in, and near, the Monument.

 The Monument celebrated its 20th birthday about a year ago on June 9th, 2020, but it was not the same as when it was written into existence over 20 years ago.
 In 2017, President Obama expanded the Monument’s acreage by 48,000 acres and increased protections to its northern portion for the sensitive species including the American pika and Spotted Owl.